Mother 'reunited' with dead daughter on South Korean VR show | The Japan Times

 “My mother unexpectedly passed away two years ago and I wish I could meet her through virtual reality,” said one.

+“If the mother had been counseled before the filming,” he added, “I wonder what kind of a psychiatrist would approve this.”

-It took eight months of filming and programming to create the virtual Na-yeon.
-The makers of the documentary insisted it was intended to “console the family” rather than promote virtual reality in ultrawired South Korea.
+It took eight months of filming and programming to create the virtual Na-yeon, but the makers of the documentary insisted the broadcast was intended to “console the family” rather than promote virtual reality in ultra-wired South Korea.

 The technology presented a “new way to keep loved ones in memory,” one of the producers told reporters.